pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

     <i>DC Motor Velocity Control Block Diagram</i>
 </p>

-To be able to use the motion planner, the module needs to be activated with the following command, that is placed below the dc motor declaration:
+To be able to use the motion planner, the module needs to be activated with the following command, that is placed below the DC motor declaration:

 ```
 // enable the motion planner for smooth movement